eckerson/spatula/README.md

 * Review the folder structure used by the object library service.
 * Add the option to parse wiki formatting automatically.
 * Add the ability for the service response to appropriately set the HTTP response codes based on its status.
+* Change the config service to auto-load any configuration file in the "/lib/config" directory.

 Request Process